Home

 As far as I can see and have been told...none!

-The Peterson BB1 is a new concept in metronomes as it vibrates in place of clicking or flashing lights, both of which can be distracting.
-With the BB1 you literally feel the beat.
-I have just taken delivery of one of these and so far I am a complete convert!
+The Peterson BBS-1 is the update to the Peterson BB1 and is a new concept in metronomes as it vibrates in place of clicking or flashing lights, both of which can be distracting.
+With the BBS-1 you literally feel the beat.
+I have a Peterson BB1 and I am a complete convert!
 I have used it when practising piano, clarinet and saxophone in both classical and jazz styles and I just don't think it can be beaten.
-Yes, it cost $99.00 (the list price is $127.00 but zZounds.com have a discount on the BB1 at the moment which is considerably more than the Boss DB-30 above, but the ability to fully focus on the sound of your playing makes it more than worth it.
-I was barely conscious of the vibrating, although it was clearly keeping me in time.
-Now if Peterson could come up with a way of connecting this to my Mac so I could use it for the click when recording in Logic...
+My students also love it.
+The BBS-1 has the added feature of being able to Sync to other metronomes!
+So the entire band can feel the beat in sync!
+This is a phenomenal advance in metronome technology!

 As with all metronomes I don't recommend playing with the metronome on all the time, no matter which metronome you use.
 It is important for us as musicians to develop an internal metronome and allow the music to flow and breath - which means allowing the 'human factor' of small differences of tempo to be present.
 Computer sequencers even have a humanize function to introduce random timing errors and make the music seem less robotic!
 No matter which metronome you have use it to establish and check tempo, and to ensure difficult passages are played in time.
 Also use it to ensure you are keeping tempo when practising sections slowly.